jcreedcmu/pyoro/DESIGN.md

     the solidity of all tiles of the same color (which are still visible in some form, even when not solid)

+- Where invisible data remains, it should be discoverable through experimentation.
+Either it should be completely straightforward to discover, or an interesting puzzle to "work out the laws of physics".

-- Where invisible data remains, try to minimize the amount and complexity of experimentation needed to reveal the data.
-For example, doors have invisible data of what their destination room is, but it only requires passing through the door to find out where it goes.
+- For example, doors are a case of "completely straightforward and low-effort".
+They have invisible data of what their destination room is, but it only requires passing through the door to find out where it goes.

-- Exceptions can be made when there is a way for the player to methodically figure out what the current state is from careful observation.
-This can be an effective way of creating puzzles where the solution is getting into parts of state space that superficially resemble non-useful states, but where the hidden state is different.
+- "An interesting puzzle to work out" hidden state should be an effective way of creating subsequent puzzles where the solution requires deliberately accessing parts of state space that would otherwise be unlikely to stumble into.

 ### Animation